 The definition of a multi-family residence is based on a property that has separate housing units for separate families.
 Some examples include apartment complexes and properties that have separate homes built on them with their own entrances.
 Yes, aside from the physical differences there are differences between the two when it comes to property taxes.

 Regardless of the property size, there can be tax deductions involving mortgage and property tax.
 This means that even though taxes are generally higher for multi-family properties, there are ways that owners of these properties can reduce their expenses.

 While one of the most glaring cons to most people may be that each year, property taxes are more expensive for multi-family properties.
 Even though there are higher tax rates in multi-family property taxes, these types of properties make paying your taxes simple.

 Some single-family owners own multiple properties across the state or nation.
 Unless they are part of a multi-family complex, these owners are paying their property taxes on several separate tax bills.

-Dallas is home to many property owners that work with multi-family property taxes.
+Dallas is home to many property owners that work with multi-family property taxes every year.
 We know that sometimes it can be confusing to go through property tax season as an owner of one of these properties.
 That is why you can rely on the Hegwood Group’s property tax consultants for help during tax season.
 We are experienced, knowledgeable property tax consultants that offer services ranging from real estate tax to business and personal property tax consulting.